qsideinstitute/SToPA/README.md

 ## Forking the Repository

 To get a copy of the SToPA repository you'll need to fork this repository.
-You can do this from the fork button is on the upper right of the repository landing page.
-Once you've forked, you will see that the repository name is now `<your_username>/SToPA`.
-Now you'll clone the respository to your local machine with
+You can do this from the `Fork` button on the upper right of the repository landing page.
+Once you've forked, you will see that the repository name on the upper left is now `<your_username>/SToPA`.
+You can now clone the respository to your local machine with

 ```
 $ git clone https://github.com/<your_username>/SToPA.git